THE ULTIMATE SHOULDER WORKOUT GUIDE

 One of my favorite dumbbell shoulder exercises also has the added benefit of training all the muscles of the entire shoulder region together, as well as recruiting some nearby muscles that are connected to the shoulder girdle.

 The Cheat Lateral Raise accomplishes all of this!

 HOW TO DO IT: Start position is with a dumbbell in one hand, bending slightly forward at the hips.
 Explosively raise the dumbbell out to the side laterally, swinging it up but controlling the weight on the way down.
 Maintain a bend in the elbow throughout the movement.

 WHAT MAKES IT EFFECTIVE: This exercise allows you to train the entire shoulder girdle explosively with muscles working together.

-TARGETING THE REAR DELT
+SHOULDER EXERCISES TO TARGET THE REAR DELT

 The number one exercise for targeting the posterior delts has a lot of other important benefits as well.